Re-examination and Documentation of the Ainu Collection at Minpaku

 - We will collate all the information collected through the above processes to create an interactive multilingual database in collaboration with the members of the System Development Working Group of the Info-Forum Museum Committee.
 We will upload the database in phases from year 2, and keep updating and revising it after it becomes operational; and

-- In the last year of the project, we will organize a symposium for creating a network of Aynu collection information, with the participation of curators and researchers of overseas institutions that own Aynu materials.
+- In the last year of the project, we will organize a symposium for creating a network of Ainu collection information, with the participation of curators and researchers of overseas institutions that own Ainu materials.

 Note: The results also reveal what kind of database it would be.

 Detailed information on the Ainu collection so far unpublished outside Minpaku will become accessible to successors to and researchers and students of the Ainu culture, thereby contributing to the its promotion and research. .
 The issue of non-unified naming convention, which has prevented users from finding needed materials, will be resolved by an area-of-interest search, and any related materials, may also be picked up in the search to broaden the horizon of the researcher.
 The database will be usable as a part of the history of Ainu studies, as it will contain information on the background of the collection and the previous collector (owner), in addition to updated information on each item.
 Moreover, the info-forum-type functionalities will help focus on data requiring correction or addition, thereby contributing to the enhancement and evolution of the database itself as well as the development of our resultant research.

 The database will be available not only in Hokkaido but also in areas distant from it thereby enabling access to information on the Ainu collection.
 Therefore it will be usable for diffusion of and education on the Ainu culture.

 Outcomes from 2016

 1. The state of the implementation of this year’s research